-Field Variable Description ation numbers are optional; however, it is wise to set them because it is possible that the will not match exactly with the TILL.DAT file being used causing unexpected 2 IAUI Auto Irrigation # (cols.
-5-8) (Range: $1-\infty$) If auto irrigation is used, this irrigation operation (found in the TILLCOM.DAT file) will be used to apply irrigation water.
+The following six variables are optional; however, it is wise to set them because it is possible that the default operation numbers will not match exactly with the TILL.DAT file being used causing unexpected simulation results.

+2 IAUI Auto Irrigation Equipment # (cols.
+5-8) (Range: $1-\infty$) If auto irrigation is used, this irrigation equipment (found in the TILLCOM.DAT file) will be used to apply irrigation water.
 If none is specified, the default is operation #500.
-3 IAUF Auto Commercial Fertilizer # (cols.
-9-12) (Range: 1-∞) If auto commercial fertilizer is used, this fertilizer operation (found in the TILLCOM.DAT file) will be used to apply commercial inorganic fertilizer.
+3 IAUF Auto Commercial Fertilizer Equipment # (cols.
+9-12) (Range: $1-\infty$) If auto commercial fertilizer is used, this fertilizer equipment (found in the TILLCOM.DAT file) will be used to apply commercial inorganic fertilizer.
 If none is specified, the default is operation #261.
-4 IAMF Auto Manure Deposition by Animals # (cols.
-13-16) (Range: 1-∞) If manure is to be automatically deposited by animals to a field or feedlot, this operation (found in the TILLCOM.DAT file) will be used to apply manure.
+4 IAMF Auto Manure Deposition by Animals Operation # (cols.
+13-16) (Range: $1-\infty$) If manure is to be automatically deposited by animals to a field or feedlot, this operation (found in the TILLCOM.DAT file) will be used to apply manure.
 If none is specified, the default is operation #268.
-5 ISPF Auto Solid Manure Application # (cols.
-17-20) (Range: 1-∞) If auto solid manure is used, this operation (found in the TILLCOM.DAT file) will be used to apply solid manure either from a stock pile or from another location.
+5 ISPF Auto Solid Manure Application Equipment # (cols.
+17-20) (Range: $1-\infty$) If auto solid manure is used, this equipment (found in the TILLCOM.DAT file) will be used to apply solid manure either from a stock pile or from another location.
 If none is specified, the default is operation #266.
-6 ILQF Auto Liquid Manure Application # (cols.
-21-24) (Range: 1-∞) If auto liquid manure is used, this operation (found in the TILLCOM.DAT file) will be used to apply liquid manure from a lagoon.
+6 ILQF Auto Liquid Manure from Lagoons Application Equipment # (cols.
+21-24) (Range: $1-\infty$) If auto liquid manure is used, this operation (found in the TILLCOM.DAT file) will be used to apply liquid manure from a lagoon.
 If none is specified, the default is operation #265.
-7 IAUL Auto Lime Application # (cols.
-25-28) (Range: $1-\infty$) If auto lime is used, this operation (found in the TILLCOM.DAT file) will be used to apply lime automatically.
+7 IAUL Auto Line Application Equipment # (cols.
+25-28) (Range: $1-\infty$) If auto lime is used, this equipment (found in the TILLCOM.DAT file) will be used to apply lime automatically.
 If none is specified, the default is operation #267.